 Education and training

-- Quality improvement for chairs and chiefs - three day seminar on quality improvement and safety and value based healthcare at the Institute of Healthcare Improvement in the US
+- quality improvement for chairs and chiefs - 3-day seminar on quality improvement and safety and value based healthcare at the Institute of Healthcare Improvement in the US

-- Expert debriefing skills - one day training course at the Simulation and Interactive Learning (SaIL) Centre, Guy's and St Thomas' NHS Foundation Trust
+- expert debriefing skills -1-day training course at the Simulation and Interactive Learning (SaIL) Centre, Guy's and St Thomas' NHS Foundation Trust

 - local management training - Cass Business School

 - ECMO simulation training - training course at the Maquet Centre in Baden Bas, Germany, focusing on technical drills for equipment failure